25 of the Best Attractions In Auckland, New Zealand

 • Kayak across the harbour to Rangitoto Island

-Rangitoto Island is the most recent of Auckland’s volcanoes to erupt 600 years ago.
-It is the only one of Auckland’s over 53 volcanoes which may erupt again sometime, as it’s dormant.
+Rangitoto Island is the most recent volcano to erupt 600 years ago.
+It is the only one of Auckland’s over 53 volcanoes that may erupt again sometime, as it’s dormant.

 Once again, you can catch the ferry across to the volcanic island for the day.
-You can either walk up to the summit or catch the 4WD road train.
+There are two options for getting to the top.
+You can walk up to the summit or catch the 4WD road train.
 A great day out for everyone with plenty of walks, including over to Motutapu Island, which joins Rangitoto.
-Make sure you can catch the ferry back as there is no accommodation on the islands.
-If you walk up, not only do you have the world’s largest Pohutukawa forest to walk through, but lava caves to explore as well.
+Ensure you can catch the ferry back, as there is no accommodation on the islands.
+If you walk up, you will have not only the world’s largest Pohutukawa forest to walk through but also lava caves to explore.
 Click here to find the prices and times.

 Or you could always do a kayaking tour across to Rangitoto Island.